ianeyk/olin-cafe-f22/hws/6/Ian_Eykamp_Homework_6.md

 **Figure 3.** HDL example for a 2-bit, 3-input mux.

 ### ALU
-My shifter code can be found in the `hw6/hdl/alu` folder.
+My ALU code can be found in the `hw6/hdl/alu` folder.
 Navigate into this directory and run `make test_alu`.
 The ALU succeeds on all tests.

 The operating principle of the ALU is it performs all the specified operations in parallel, then loads the results of these calculations into a 32-bit, $n$-input mux, where $n$ is the number of unique operations.
 The control input to the ALU acts as the select input for the mux.